argan-rs/argan/docs/argan.md

 | `r"/some_pattern ?*"`  | handles the requests with or without a trailing slash; subtree handler |
 | `r"/some_pattern/ ?*"` | handles the requests with or without a trailing slash; subtree handler |

 Note that patterns must be specified without a percent-encoding.
-An exception to this is the slash `/`.
+An exception to this is a slash `/`.
 If a path segment should contain a slash `/`, then it should be replaced with `%2f` or `%2F`.

 ```
-use argan::Resource;
+# use argan::Resource;
+#

-let resource = Resource::new("/resource%2F1%2F/resource%2F2%2F");
+let resource = Resource::new("/resource%2F1%2F/resource%2F2%2F"); // "/resource/1//resource/2/"
 ```

 ## Handler